-Bass trombonist Alan Carr is Director of Brass and Assistant Professor of Music at George Mason University.
-He is also on faculty at the University of Maine at Augusta and New England Music Camp.
-Previously, he taught at Bates College and Concordia University Wisconsin.
+Bass trombonist Alan Carr is Assistant Chair of Instrumental Studies at Boston Conservatory at Berklee.
+Previously, Carr was Director of Brass Studies and Assistant Professor of Music at George Mason University.
+He has also been on the faculty at Bates College, University of Maine at Augusta and Concordia University Wisconsin.

-Dr. Carr performed at the 2016 and 2018 International Trombone Festivals and has also been an adjudicator for the Donald Yaxley International Bass Trombone Solo Competition.
-He has appeared as a guest clinician at Duquesne University, the Ohio State University and Ohio University and has been a guest soloist with the Concordia University Symphonic Wind Ensemble and the Madison Area Trombone Ensemble.
-Dr. Carr is an advocate for new music and enjoys working with composers to generate compositions for trombone.
-In 2015, he assembled the first-ever bass trombone consortium to commission the Kleinhammer Sonata for bass trombone and piano by John Stevens.
+Carr has performed at the International Trombone Festival (2016, 2018, and 2021) and has also been an adjudicator for the Donald Yaxley International Bass Trombone Solo Competition.
+He has given classes at Duquesne University, Ohio University, and the Ohio State University.
+Carr is an advocate for new music and enjoys working with composers to generate compositions for trombone.
+In 2015, he assembled a bass trombone consortium to commission the Kleinhammer Sonata for bass trombone and piano by John Stevens.
 The consortium commission is backed by musicians in the Atlanta, Boston, Detroit, Metropolitan Opera, National, and St. Louis Symphony Orchestras, among several others.

-During the summer months, Dr. Carr is on faculty at the New England Music Camp in Maine where he teaches private students, coaches chamber music, and performs with his faculty colleagues.
+During the summer months, Carr is on faculty at the New England Music Camp in Maine where he teaches private students, coaches chamber music, and performs with faculty colleagues.
 He is also a member of the Southeast Trombone Symposium Professors Choir which comprises trombone artists from major orchestras and faculty performers from across the United States.
-The STS Choir recently recorded a CD “Legacy” on the Peer 2 Record label.
-Dr. Carr is a founding director of Peer 2 Records, LLC.

-Dr. Carr is a graduate of the Peabody Conservatory (BM), The Juilliard School (MM), Yale University (AD), and, the University of Wisconsin-Madison (DMA), where he was a Paul J. Collins Distinguished Fellow.
+Carr is a graduate of the Peabody Conservatory (BM), The Juilliard School (MM), Yale University (AD), and the University of Wisconsin-Madison (DMA), where he was a Paul J. Collins Distinguished Fellow.